Causes, Symptoms, and Treatment Options for Lupus

 The goal of lupus therapy is directed at achieving remission or low disease activity and preventing flares.
 Overall management of lupus requires close monitoring of the disease activity and continued discussion and follow up with your Rheumatologist to achieve the best possible outcome.
 We, at OSMS, are here to help you reach your goal!

 Dr. Suraiya Afroz sees patients at the OSMS Fox Valley Clinic in Neenah.
-Request an appointment with her by clicking here.
+Schedule an appointment with her by clicking here.